All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 2. DNA Repair and Genomic Stability

 Your cells sustain tens of thousands of DNA damage events every day from normal metabolic processes, UV exposure, and environmental toxins.
-NAD+ is consumed by PARP enzymes during the DNA repair process, making adequate NAD+ levels essential for maintaining genomic integrity .
+NAD+ is consumed by PARP enzymes during the DNA repair process, making adequate NAD+ levels important for maintaining genomic integrity .

 In animal models, declining NAD+ levels have been associated with accumulation of DNA damage and increased mutation rates .
 Supplementation with NAD+ precursors has been shown to restore PARP activity and improve DNA repair efficiency in preclinical studies .